Posts

 My development workflow for this site is pretty trivial.
 I run a local Origami dev server via Bun on my laptop and make my edits via Neovim.
 It’s more or less the standard development flow you’d expect of any web-based project.
 All writing on the site is done with the exact same flow.

-For more info about the software of my development environment, my uses page is worth a read.
+For more info about the software of my development environment, my article on the technology I use is worth referencing.

 I handle source control via Git with GitHub serving as a repository host.
 In fact, the code for this site is source-available in its entirety if you’d like to have a look.

-As everything is hosted on GitHub, I make use of GitHub Pages, which has a generous free plan.
-I have an automated workflow configured using GitHub Actions that builds and deploys the site when I push to the main branch of my repository.
+This site is hosted via a Cloudflare Worker.
+Due to the amount of content on my site, Cloudflare freaks out trying to build it, so I have an automated workflow configured using GitHub Actions that builds and deploys the site when I push to the main branch of my repository.
+Previously I hosted my site on GitHub Pages, but the lack of any advanced configuration was holding me back.

 Analytics

 As for how analytics are collected, I do it via GoatCounter, which provides simple, lightweight, and open-source analytics.
-It’ll be blocked by pretty much every content blocker, which probably has some significant skews on the data, such as hiding my more technical audience, who are likely to make use of such tools, or bolstering the number of mobile users as they might be unable to install extensions.
-I make all that collected data public at stats.vale.rocks.
+It is imported via a link in my page heads.
+It’ll be blocked by pretty much every content blocker, which has some significant skews on the data.

 Footnotes